ShortlistShortlistedRemoved from shortlist 9

 Zoom on the Dewalt DXGNR6500

-In summary, the Dewalt DXGNR6500 is a portable generator especially useful for:
+In a nutshell, the Dewalt DXGNR6500 is a portable generator mostly geared towards:

 - Professionals in need of safely powering high-intensity work or lighting equipment